ra4king/LWJGL-OpenGL-Tutorials/README.md

 1. Ensure you have Java SDK 7 and in your PATH
 2. Clone this repository: `hg clone https://bitbucket.org/ra4king/lwjgl-shader-tutorials`
 3. Import directly into Eclipse or IntelliJ IDEA.
-To open in Netbeans, Go to File -> Import Project -> Eclipse Project
+To open in Netbeans, go to File -> Import Project -> Eclipse Project

 ## Sections ##

-Every section is found in the source under `src/com/ra4king/opengl`.
+Every section is found in the source under `src/com/ra4king/opengl`:
-Under each section you can find another README file that gives more detail, and finally some of the samples themselves may have their own README.

 * **arcsynthesis:** Java ports of the excellent C++ tutorials from "Learning Modern 3d Graphics Programming" at [arcsynthesis.org](http://arcsynthesis.org/gltut) (14/17 chapters ported)